 The ECF should be used where an applicant's education has been seriously disrupted or disadvantaged through health, disability, difficulties with schooling, or challenging personal or family circumstances.

 We encourage applicants and school/college referees to let us know though the ECF about any circumstances we may need to take into consideration when assessing applications.
-It's important that any extenuating information is provided to us at the point of application – failure to declare relevant information can't be used as grounds for an admissions complaint later in the process.*
+It is important that any extenuating information is provided to us at the point of application – failure to declare relevant information cannot be used as grounds for an admissions complaint later in the process.*

 The sort of circumstances it would be appropriate to inform us of via this form include:

 - a serious, acute or chronic medical condition (especially since the age of 14) which caused significant educational disruption

 - significant caring responsibilities, or recent bereavement or serious illness within close family

 - living independently of the family (estranged students)

 - any kind of serious disruption due to adverse family circumstances